-Stock A wards ;
+Stock A

-Number of Shares Acquired on Vesting on Value Realized Vesting ^{(A)(B)}
+Value Realized Vesting ^{(A)(B)}

 Jeffrey W. Martin 38,656 \$ 5,229,495

 Trevor I. Mihalik 10,249 \$ 1,381,824

 Kevin C. Sagara 10,586 \$ 1,419,087

 Karen L. Sedgwick 2,494 \$ 334,504

 Peter R. Wall 4,021 \$ 536,400

-- Market value of vesting stock (including reinvested dividends) at the vesting date, determined by multiplying the number of shares vested by the closing price of our common stock on the vesting date.
-Also includes the dividend equivalent with a record date of December 23, 2021, that was paid on January 15, 2022. - common stock on the vesting date.
+(A) Market value of vesting stock (including reinvested dividends) at the vesting date, determined by multiplying the number of shares vested by the closing price of our common stock on the vesting date.
 Also includes the dividend equivalent with a record date of December 23, 2021, that was paid on January 15, 2022.

-The performance-based restricted stock unit awards granted in January 2019 that measured total shareholder return performance against the S&P 500 Utilities Index companies and the S&P 500 Index companies vested on January 20, 2022 at 64.0% of target performance and 1.6% of target performance, respectively.
+(B) The performance-based restricted stock unit awards granted in January 2019 that measured total shareholder return performance against the S&P 500 Utilities Index companies and the S&P 500 Index companies vested on January 20, 2022 at 64.0% of target performance and 1.6% of target performance, respectively.
 The performance-based restricted stock unit awards granted in January 2019 based on EPS growth (as adjusted for LTIP purposes) vested on February 22, 2022 at 200% of target performance.
+Mr. Mihalik elected to defer 15% of all vesting 2019 performance-based restricted stock unit awards granted in January 2019 based on EPS growth (as adjusted for LTIP purposes) vested on February 22, 2022 at 200% of target performance.
 Mr. Mihalik elected to defer 15% of all vesting 2019 performance-based restricted stock units (equal to 1,319 shares of common stock) into the nonqualified Employee and Director Savings Plan.
 These deferred performance-based restricted stock units will be settled for shares of our common stock in one lump sum in January of the year following Mr. Mihalik's separation of service from the company, subject to certain delays required by applicable law.
-Service-based restricted stock unit awards that vested on January 3, 2022 consisted of the third of three annual installments of the annual awards granted to Messrs.
-Mihalik, Sagara and Wall and Ms. Sedgwick on January 2, 2020; the first of three annual installments of the annual awards granted to Ms. Sedgwick and Mr. Wall on January 4, 2021; the second of two annual installments of the special award granted to Mr. Wall on January 4, 2021;
+Service-based restricted stock unit awards granted to Messrs.
+Mihalik, Sagara and Wall and Ms. Sedgwick on January 2, 2019; the second of three annual installments of the annual awards granted to Messrs.
+Mihalik, Sagara and Wall and Ms. Sedgwick on January 2, 2020; the first of three annual installments of the annual awards granted to Ms. Sedgwick and Mr. Wall on January 4, 2021; the second of two annual installments of the special award granted to Mr. Sagara on January 2, 2020; and the first of four annual installments of the special award granted to Mr. Wall on January 4, 2021.